-So, if you’re new here, you may or may not know that the other half of my job is over at Etsy where I sell hand-drawn printables in my shop.
-So I spend quite a bit of time drawing and I am particular about my pencils.
+Why am I making a DIY Simple Zipper Pencil Case?
+So, if you’re new here, you may or may not know that I used to be an architect and spend quite a bit of time drawing and I am particular about my pencils.
 But actually that’s a habit acquired in architecture school where you quickly learn NOT to use someone else’s pens or pencils without asking.
 People are very picky about that.
 Anyway, for someone who is picky about drawing tools and spends a lot of time drawing, I was using a crappy pencil case.
 It was tiny and didn’t fit things like my compass or the little drawing triangle I like to have with me.

 So a new pencil case was in order and a couple weekends ago, I whipped one up.
 I know there are a million and one zipper pouch tutorials out there on the web but as always, my aim is to give you one that simplifies the process as much as possible.
 I’m all about efficiency which I hope is helpful!